WillJRoper/dir-wand/README.md

 ### Creating a swap file

-Of course, if we do have a lot of place holders and want combinations of them its still tedious to write out the swapfile.
-WAND streamlines this process by providing a method to create swapfiles.
+Of course, if we do have a lot of place holders, its still tedious to write out the swapfile.
+WAND streamlines this process by providing a method to create swapfiles containing all possible combinations of input swaps.

-If we pass the `--swapfile` argument but omit the `--template` argument we can provide the swaps we want every possible combination of in our file.
-For instance,
+If we pass only the `--swapfile` argument alongisde and the swaps we want combined in our file.
+For instance:

 ```sh
 dir-wand --swapfile swapfile.yaml --num 0-1 --num2 0-1